 When your input IMSC captions are part of an IMF source, you don't specify the source file for IMSC captions.
 That information is in the CPL file that you specify for your job input.
-For restrictions on IMSC support, see IMSC captions support in AWS Elemental MediaConvert.
+For restrictions on IMSC support, see IMSC requirements.